AlphaGameDeveloper/AlphaGame.dev/pages/posts_index.md

 }</script>
 # Blog posts
 Here, you can find my blog posts that I write in my spare time. <a href="javascript:toggleExcerpt()">Toggle excerpts</a>

+For you awesome people who use [RSS](https://en.wikipedia.org/wiki/RSS), the feed can be found [here](https://alphagame.dev/feed.xml)!

 <ul>
 {% for post in site.posts %}